-Mary Clair Sonneman, Director
+Mary Clair Sonneman, Director & Teacher

-Anna Maxwell, Teacher, Caregiver and Child class
+Anna Maxwell, Teacher, PRESCHOOL CLASS & Caregiver & Child class

 Anna Maxwell holds a dual Masters of Teaching in Early Childhood Education and Childhood Education.
 She has over 10 years of experience teaching kindergarten in the private and public school settings.
 Anna's philosophy of education is rooted in the idea that children learn by doing and experiencing their natural environment.
 Anna recently started a consulting business called Kids Live to Learn Consulting.
 She specializes in supporting parents and educators refine their own teaching skills and foster a love of learning in young children.
 Anna lives in Maplewood with her husband and two daughters.